 1. Go to Your Local Library

-Visiting your library on Tell a Fairy Tale Day provides you with the opportunity to find the perfect story.
+If open, visit your library on Tell a Fairy Tale Day.
+The trip provides you and your loved ones with the opportunity to find the perfect story.
 Consider finding a new fairy tale to read.
 Or check out an old favorite to enjoy once again.